hyamomar/Sentinel-S5P_SISR/README.md

 ## Overview

-This repository contains the implementation of the S5-DSCR model, a super-resolution approach for enhancing the spatial resolution of Sentinel-5P hyperspectral images using Depth Separable Convolution.
+This repository contains the implementation of the S5-DSCR model, a novel super-resolution (SR) approach designed to enhance the spatial resolution of Sentinel-5P (S5P) hyperspectral images.
+The model leverages Depth Separable Convolution (DSC) architecture to effectively capture cross-channel correlations. ​

 ---

 ## Objectives

-- Improve the spatial resolution of S5P data.
+- Improve the spatial resolution of S5P data by addressing the physical limitations of S5P's spatial resolution by applying advanced SR techniques.
-- Use DSC architecture to capture spatial and spectral features.
+- Use DSC architecture to exploit spatial and spectral relationships within hyperspectral images.
-- Train separate models for each spectral band.
+- Train the model separately for each of the eight spectral bands of S5P data to account for their unique spectral characteristics.

 ---